benmneb/four-noble-truths/README.md

 This app is my attempt to illustrate and organise this, while helping me study the suttas of the Pali Canon and practice web development.

-_Made with metta while I should have been meditating._
+_Made with metta at [Bodhinyana Monastery](https://bswa.org/location/bodhinyana-monastery/) while I should have been meditating._